The many ways we say, “Thank you!”

-We will be implementing an easy-to-use appreciation portal that allows for quick, just-in-time messages to peers across the university.
+An easy-to-use online program that allows for quick, just-in-time messages to peers across the university.
 It's a thank you note, without having to pull out a card!
 The system empowers our employees to recognize a colleague’s success or milestone the moment it happens.
-Simply sign in and share your message, either publicly with campus or privately with the individual.
+Simply sign in and share your message privately with the individual.

 Special events such as High Five RED Days and Employee Celebrations are a broad campus-wide informal show of appreciation for our hardworking employees.

 The university stewards several award programs intended to formally honor our employees for outstanding performance.
 Some are campus-wide recognitions, while others are specific to colleges, departments and units.
 Recognize an exceptional employee, supervisor or fellow colleague by nominating them for a variety of campus awards.

 This tradition of recognition is a grateful celebration of the staff milestones of 5, 10, 15, 20, 25, 30, 35, and 40 years of service to the university.

 Each year, dozens of Cornell staff members graduate with degrees from Cornell and other colleges with the help of the Employee Degree Program and the Tuition Aid program offered by the University.